 Builders need manual dexterity, coordination, strength and stamina, as well as excellent communication and comprehension skills.
-Time management skills are also really important, and great builders always get things done efficiently and according to schedule.
-A skillful builder will also be able to interpret complex information and explain it to others in a simple and straightforward manner.
+Time management skills are also really important.
+Builders always get things done efficiently and according to schedule.
+A skillful Builder will also be able to interpret complex information and explain it to others in a simple and straightforward manner.

 Building jobs contain an element of risk, so you’ll always need to keep on your toes and check for any potentially dangerous situations on site.
 Knowledge of OHS principles is crucial, and once you get to know the ins-and-outs of the construction site you’ll quickly become skilled in identifying any issues as they arise.

 Why work as a Construction Manager?